Vicky Vidya Ka Woh Wala Video

 Vicky Vidya Ka Woh Wala Video (Note: The name literally translates as "That video of Vicky and Vidya".
 However it has completely different connotations.
-In more formal " euphemistic" language "woh" often refers to "romantic" or "sexual"; as when a girl says, "tum bade woh ho" (you are too romantic).
+In more formal "euphemistic" language "woh" often refers to "romantic" or "sexual"; as when a girl says, "tum bade woh ho" (you are too romantic).
 Here the "woh wala video" refers to the "sexually explicit video" which the protagonist couple makes on their wedding's first night) is a 2024 Indian Hindi-language comedy film starring Rajkummar Rao and Triptii Dimri as the titular couple in pursuit of their missing sex tape.
 It is co-written and directed by Raaj Shaandilyaa and produced by T-Series Films, Balaji Motion Pictures, Wakaoo Films and Kathavachak Films.
-The film released on 11 October 2024 to negative reviews from critics and became a box-office disappointment.
+The film released on 11 October 2024 to negative reviews from critics.